Passive Facial Liveness Detection: Advantages and Methods

 As various experts highlight, passive facial liveness detection offers of a group of benefits:

-These passive liveness detection advantages are due to more sophisticated techniques and solutions on both hardware and software sides.
-The advantages are detailed below:
+Advances in passive liveness detection advantages are due to more sophisticated techniques and solutions on both hardware and software sides.
+The advent of these technologies has introduced five main advantages:

 Another critical factor in recognition systems is the end user’s convenience.
 Active approach often increases the so-called "customer friction".
 In other words, checkout and verification processes become lengthy and tedious.